ImNotGLaDOS/gan-to-keyboard/README.md

     Example: "win+shift+G+0.5s"
 4. Script do not read anything in line after "#" symbol so it could be used for comments

+# Credits
+Almost all information about connnection protocol were taken from https://github.com/afedotov/gan-web-bluetooth

+The `cryptor.py` file and some clarifications about how the whole thing works were taken from https://github.com/Alex-Beng/PySmartCubeGenshin.